olgamiller/Formula/README.txt

 You should have received a copy of the CC0 Public Domain Dedication along with this software.
 If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.

-For more information about parsing to an Expression please read Formula\ExpressionParser\README.txt.
+For more information about parsing to an Expression please read ExpressionParser\README.txt.

 If you see any "Internal parser error: ..." message please send me the formula that triggered it.